UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 ssh <your_UCL_user_id>@<system_name>.rc.ucl.ac.uk
 ```

-**Advanced:** If you find you need to go via the Gateway often, you can set up this jump automatically, see [Single-step logins using tunnelling](#single-step-logins-using-tunnelling)
+**Advanced:** If you find you need to go via the Gateway often, you can set up this jump automatically, see [Single-step logins using tunnelling](#single-step-logins-using-tunnelling).
+This is also necessary if you need to run graphical applications remotely on the cluster from outside the firewall (via X-forwarding).

 ### Login problems